***In order to enhance your customer service experience please complete an application online prior to coming to the site. ***

 Are some applications considered priority over others?

-The U.S. Treasury and City of Charlotte have provided priority guidelines:
+The U.S. Treasury, City of Charlotte and Mecklenburg County have provided priority guidelines:

 How fast can the application get processed?